 Melt some honey at low heat and add in a tablespoon of peanut butter or any nut butter.
-Mix in the some rice cereals and add in some chopped nuts and seeds.
-Finally when the heat is off, add in a handful of frozen chocolate drops.
+Mix in some rice cereal and add in some chopped nuts and seeds.
+Finally, when the heat is off, add in a handful of frozen chocolate drops.
 Lay it out on a flat pan and leave it to harden overnight.
 Cut it into desired shapes in the morning.
 You may also add in protein powder if desired.

-To 1 cup of coco crunch add 1 egg and pulse to powder.
+To 1 cup of Koko Krunch, add 1 egg and pulse to powder.
 Lay it out on a tray and mix in desired seeds like sunflower seeds and 3 tablespoons of honey.
 Add in half a cup of toasted rice puffs.
 Bake at 200 degrees Celsius for 10 minutes.

 To a handful of dried diced orange peels, add 3 tablespoons of candied ginger.
-Add in a cup a of puffed rice cereals and pour over melted milk chocolated.
-Add honey or extra sweeness if desired.
-Lay it out to rest.
-And slice into desired shapes.
+Add in a cup a of puffed rice cereals and pour over melted milk chocolate.
+Add honey if desired.
+Lay it out to rest and slice into desired shapes.

-Chia seeds are the new superfood these days and extremely beneficial to health as well.
+Chia seeds are a superfood, being extremely beneficial to health.
 In this recipe, take half a cup of chia seeds and soak them in some chocolate milk.
 Then, drain and add them to 2 cups of nutty or fruity muesli.
 Lay them out on a flat tray.
 Then, pour just enough condensed milk to cover the tray.
 Bake at 160 degrees Celsius and leave to rest before cutting into squares.

 Pulse a cup of rolled oats with some dates and a tablespoon of honey.
 Then lay it flat on a tray.
 Then pulse together a cup of pumpkin puree and 2 tablespoons of coconut oil, 2 tablespoons of coconut flour and a quarter cup of honey or maple syrup.
 Season with salt, cinnamon and vanilla essence.
 Pour out the pumpkin mix on the crust.
 Refrigerate overnight.